 Pavers, stone or concrete walks, are vulnerable to stains.
-Do not allow fertilizers to be spread and left on solid material walkways for more than one or two hours.
-Fertilizers containing iron can stain the surface with marks that look like rust.
+Fertilizers containing iron for instance will stain the surface with marks that look like rust.

-Garden walks that are not subject to vehicle traffic should be constructed so that water cannot flood or erode the walk.
-For this application use materials that can be safely trod upon without muddying the feet.
-Depending on the materials used, the walk may or may not have borders and some materials will allow plantings to actually be incorporated into the walk.
-Its basic function is to connect the house with the landscape or garden.
-The flow of the walk should allow you to experience the best things about the garden for your personal enjoyment.
-An informal walk can be a path simply worn into the ground.
+Construct garden walks so that water cannot flood or erode them.
+Use only mud resistant surface materials.
+Some materials will allow plantings to grow through the surface of the walk.
+The function of the walkway is to connect the house with somewhere else.
+Usually walks lead to the street, or to the landscape and garden.
+The flow of the walk should allow you to experience the things in your garden you enjoy the most.
+A sidewalk doesn’t need to be fancy.
+An informal walk can simply be a path worn in the ground

 Stone walkways should be made with larger dimension materials.
 Walks with small flagstone for instance can be used too but if not well constructed can be a trip hazard.
 Other good walk materials are decomposed granite, brick, cobblestone, gravel, sand, or pavers.
 Walkways should be free of overhanging shrubbery making it safe and easy to move along without getting whacked.

 These are larger flat entertaining areas that are made out of concrete or various types of stone or pavers.
 Patios tend to be built on the ground level.
 Decks on the other hand, are usually elevated off the ground or are extensions to upper rooms. , Like walks, patio material should be selected to endure the intended use.
 See: concrete

 If the sun is too intense, trellises with retractable shade elements or giant folding umbrellas are available to help your patio stay cool.
 If the evening is chilly, patio heaters are available to take the edge off.
 At night landscape and accent lighting can intensify the beauty of the area and bring in a romantic atmosphere.
 Water features, fountains, ponds, pools and spas can also add to the experience and essentially turn the entire lot into part of the equation.